 The BLM is making a complete loop at Fishtrap Recreation Area on singletrack trail.
-Part of the trail is complete, part is unfinished but is currently a very rideable cow trail, and part is still incomplete.
+Part of the trail is complete, part is finished but is currently very rideable, and part is still incomplete.
 This loop connects the portions that currently can be ridden.
 Ride this trail and then volunteer to help work on this trail!

 The trail is all on BLM land and starts at the parking area located on Fishtrap Rd.
 Enter through the gate and continue southwest on the existing doubletrack mowed road and signed with "trail" signs.
 Ride about 1.5 to 2 miles and be watching for a brand new trail exiting on the left (southeast).